Toasted Walnuts – easy method to enhance the flavor of walnuts before using them in your recipes.

 - 2 cups walnuts or enough to cover a sheet pan in one layer

-Roast in 350 F (175 C) preheated oven for about 8 minutes.
+Toast in 350 F (175 C) preheated oven for about 8 minutes.
 Watch them closely to prevent burning and adjust roasting time as needed.
+Let Toasted Walnuts cool before storing them.